Device filters and groups

 Click on an example below to see how different filter configurations interact with these devices and device groups.

-To understand this result, we need to understand that the filter logic is grabbing all devices that are not members of any groups defined in the Device Group criteria.
+To understand these results, we need to understand that the filter logic is grabbing all devices that are not members of any groups defined in the Device Group criteria.
 This means that only devices that are not members of any of the defined groups will display in this filter.